lightap/wlroots-0.19.0-rc3/docs/env_vars.md

 # wlroots specific

-* *WLR_BACKENDS*: comma-separated list of backends to use (available backends: libinput, drm, wayland, x11, headless)
+* *WLR_BACKENDS*: comma-separated list of backends to use (available backends: libinput, drm, wayland, RDP, headless)
 * *WLR_NO_HARDWARE_CURSORS*: set to 1 to use software cursors instead of hardware cursors
 * *WLR_XWAYLAND*: specifies the path to an Xwayland binary to be used (instead